 While the Company typically includes three year vesting schedules for equity awards granted to our Senior Executives for retention purposes, the Committee had not applied performance-based vesting to such awards prior to 2014.
-Thus, while the long-term equity awards granted to Senior Executives in 2013 and years prior were time vested, the Committee believes that its methodology of having awarded long-term equity based almost entirely on the prior year performance of the Company relative to its Peer

-Group companies provided a pay for performance culture.
+Thus, while the long-term equity awards granted to Senior Executives in 2013 and years prior were time vested, the Committee believes that its methodology of having awarded long-term equity based almost entirely on the prior year performance of the Company relative to its Peer Group companies provided a pay for performance culture.
 The Committee believes past practices resulted in long-term creation of stockholder value and implemented the core philosophy of the Committee to pay a significant amount of each Senior Executive's compensation - including the CEO's compensation - based on the absolute and relative performance of the Company.
-As described previously, the Committee determined to utilize performance vesting criteria for a significant portion (50%) of the longterm equity awards made to Senior Executives beginning with the Senior Executive equity awards which were granted in both May 2014 and May 2015 which included Performance Shares with the following terms:
+As described previously, the Committee determined to utilize performance vesting criteria for a significant portion (50%) of the long term equity awards made to Senior Executives granted in May 2014, May 2015 and May 2016 which included Performance Shares with the following terms: